 Collecting Feedback From Your Customers

-The first step to a successful feedback loop is to approach your customers and ask them to give feedback for their experience in interacting with your business.
+The first step to a successful feedback loop is to approach your customers and ask them to give feedback on their experience in interacting with your business.
 Collecting constructive criticism from your customers can be done in numerous ways.
 You should find a way that is most suitable for your business.
 They are also likely to tell you their grievances if they were unsatisfied with any aspect of the experience.

 Analyzing the Feedback

 After you have collected the feedback from customers, you need to sort through them and analyze them.
 This is the most important aspect of your customer feedback loop.
 If there is a problem with your analysis, then the entire loop fails to perform effectively and positively.
 After you have collected a sizeable number of feedback from your customers, you need to find trends in the feedback and common pain points.
 Remember that it is important to collect feedback from a sizeable number of customers before you start to analyze them.

 Rather than listening to every single feedback that you receive, it may be better if you only listen to feedback that is repeated by multiple customers.
 This will ensure that you do not make changes that are subjective to each customer’s personal preferences but rather make more objective changes that will help you improve the experience for a large number of customers.
 You should sort the feedback you have received according to how important it is for your business.